-Regular scheduling may be waived from the 15 of December to the 15 of January in order to accommodate the employees receiving the five (5) consecutive days off during this period.
+Regular scheduling may be waived from the 15 of December to the 15 of January in order to accommodate the employees during this period.

-At the request of the employee, the five (5) consecutive days off may be scheduled during the period of December 15 and January 15 to facilitate their cultural differences replacing the days off noted above.
+At the request of the employee, the three (3) consecutive days off may be scheduled during the period of December 15 to January 15 to facilitate their cultural differences replacing the days off noted above.